Edith Hillinger

-Edith Hillinger (born 1933) is a California artist who primarily creates watercolor paintings and mixed-media collages.
-She currently lives and works in Berkeley, California.
+Edith Hillinger (November 12, 1933 – April 26, 2026) was a California artist who primarily created watercolor paintings and mixed-media collages.
+She recently lived and worked in Berkeley, California, but moved to Vallejo, California prior to her death.

-She is the daughter of architect Franz Hillinger.
+She was the daughter of architect Franz Hillinger.

 Personal life

-Hillinger was born in 1933 in Berlin, Germany.
+Hillinger was born November 12, 1933 in Berlin, Germany.
 In 1937, her family fled to Turkey, where they lived in Istanbul and Ankara.
 In 1948, the family moved to New York, New York, where Hillinger eventually began her formal art education at the Cooper Union School of Art.
 She obtained a four-year certificate in painting from Cooper Union and went on to New York University, graduating with a B.A. in 1976.

 Art

 Though Hillinger draws inspiration from botanical and natural scenes, her career has increasingly leaned toward abstraction.
 Her work also takes inspiration from her formative experiences in different countries, conveying "whole cultural histories through expression that is utterly personal."
 Her collage work has been noted for recalling Picasso's graphic work, as well as the paintings of Paul Klee.
 This work can be seen as a synthesis of the influences of her youth, the adorned surfaces of Turkey and the minimal forms of the Bauhaus.